Wheelchair tennis: ITF Wheelchair Tennis Tour

 The four Grand Slams – Australian Open, Wimbledon, Roland Garros, and US Open – include a wheelchair tennis draw.
 Until 2018, only the US Open and Australian Open offered a quad draw.
 Only four Quad players are invited (as opposed to eight for men and women).
 In 2018, a Quad Wheelchair Doubles Exhibition match was played at Wimbledon.
 Later that year, it was announced that Wimbledon would offer a quad draw in both singles and doubles, starting in 2019.
 On early February 2019, Roland Garros announced that on the same year, its competition would start including wheelchair quads draws.

 The Super Series events include the Bendigo Open (Bendigo), Cajun Classic (Baton Rouge), British Open (Nottingham), Japan Open (Tokyo), US Open USTA Championships (St. Louis) and Open de France (Paris).
 The ITF publishes a year-long calendar with all tournaments and their respective grades.

+World Team Cup

 The ITF BNP Paribas World Team Cup is a wheelchair tennis tournament for national teams, held annually since 1985.
-The BNP Paribas World Team Cup World Group event is played once a year, for men, women, quads and juniors.
-There are four continental qualification events in Europe, Africa, Asia and Americas, in which men and women compete to qualify for the main event.
+The BNP Paribas World Team Cup World Group event is played once a year, for 4 category men, women, quads and boys juniors.
+There are four continental qualification events in Europe, Africa, Asia and Americas, in which men and women compete to qualify for the main event supported by the Cruyff Foundation.